 You learned how reviews impact your roofing company and its SEO.
 The same is true for whichever agency you research on Google.
 Check the Google Reviews for your top 3 agency considerations and compare and contrast the feedback.
 Google Reviews are the most trustworthy source as they guard against fake reviews or spam reviews.

 Last but not least is your comfort level with the SEO provider.
 Does your point of contact sound like a salesperson?
-Or do they sound like someone who genuinely understands roofing SEO and how it can apply to your online campaign?
+Or do they sound like someone who genuinely understands SEO for roofing contractors and how it can apply to your online campaign?
 In addition, attentive SEO specialists should craft a unique plan for your company.
 Perhaps you offer a specialty service which they should represent on your company website.

 So you’re a newb when it comes to marketing for roofers—big deal.
 The reality is that everyone has to start somewhere, and there’s no better time to start than now.
 Embarking on a new business venture can be both exciting & intimidating.
 There’s the lure of the unknown and the challenge that comes along.
 At Roofing Webmasters, this podcast wasn’t created to earn new clients (we have a line out the door) but instead to impart our knowledge of what it takes to become a successful roofing contractor in 2021.